Bulgaria

 While the core of our ETA program remains focused on high school teaching, the Commission continues to experiment with new models and partnerships with the goal of expanding the reach of the program.
 If you have experience and interest in working with elementary school students, teaching at the college/ university level, or teaching in underserved communities, please indicate this in your application in case such opportunities arise.

 In addition to the 30 Fulbright/America for Bulgaria Foundation ETA grants, there may also be the possibility for corporate-sponsored ETA positions in vocational-technical high schools in smaller communities in Bulgaria.
 Please indicate in your application's "Abstract/Summary of Proposal" whether you would like to be considered for a corporate-sponsored ETA grant in the event that such awards become available.
 These positions differ from the standard ETA assignment in a number of ways: the students generally have a lower level of English mastery and may come from disadvantaged backgrounds, thus teachers may need to invest additional effort in lesson-planning and community engagement.
 Candidates for such positions should have previous English-language teaching experience, especially with lower-level learners, as the assignment may include both teaching at a vocational high school and teaching adult professionals.
 Candidates with experience in youth leadership, community-building projects, technical skills and project-management skills are encouraged to apply.
-Experience or specific interest in community empowerment and particularly projects for girls‘ empowerment will be considered an advantage.
 Knowledge of basic Bulgarian or another Slavic language is not necessary but will be considered an advantage.

 ETA candidates to Bulgaria are not required to submit a supplementary research proposal with their application.
 Once in Bulgaria, ETAs are encouraged to support the activities of the BEST Foundation or to develop their own extracurricular projects involving the students and/or the local community.
 The Commission supports small-scale projects financially through competitions in the beginning of each school term.